-Most Companies Use These Ingestion Patterns
+Most Companies Use One of Two Ingestion Patterns

 If you are wondering how companies ingest data into their warehouse, this post is for you.